andrea-s21/bottoms-up-app/README.md

 # BOTTOMS UP!
 ###### Bottoms Up is an app that helps you find a drink for any occasion!
-With our unique "Alcohol-rhythm,"   we find the best drink for your day and mood!
+With our unique "Alcoholgorhythm,"   we find the best drink for your day and mood!
 Ease your mind with a stress-free app that lets you save your perfectly curated drink for quick and easy access.  like we always say, "When life throws lemons catch them and make a cocktail!"

 ## Screenshots